 The pace of future capital investment and the related financial liabilities incurred from the capital investment program will be dependent upon the Corporation's capacity to secure additional equity/debt financing on favorable terms.
-The Corporation had no defaults or breaches on any of its financial liabilities except as explained in notes 6 and 7.
+The Corporation has no defaults or breaches on any of its financial liabilities.
 The Corporation expects to satisfy obligations under trade and other payable in less than one year.